 Day 3: Saturday, June 8th.
 We left Ardglass at 06:00.
 The Irish Sea is relatively calm; the weather overcast and rainy.
 12 hours later we sight the Mull of Kintyre.
 Land!
 It’s exciting!
 Carrie had Paul McCartney’s song Mull of Kintyre on her phone which we played and sang as we cruised passed.
 For some reason, it was emotional.
 The sound of bagpipes stirs your blood.
 If there is any such thing as ‘past lives’ then this is when the ancestral memory in our genes reconnects.
 We motor sailed up the east coast to take a shorter course through the Crinan Canals.https://youtu.be/Ldaj2MtUFDg

-The tranquil waterways of the affluent town of Campbeltown are lined with beautiful homes, manicured gardens, hedges and undulating green hills off the shore.
+The tranquil waterways of the small affluent community of Campbeltown are lined with beautiful homes, manicured gardens, hedges and undulating green hills along the shoreline.
 At 21:30 we tie up to a buoy in the bay.
-At 22:15 the sun set.
+At 22:15 the sun has gone for the day.
 Population 4,800.

 Day 4: Sunday 9th June.
 11:00 we leave Campbeltown, the Isle of Arran and motor into a bay.
 I have never seen a lock; I don’t understand how they work so wondered why we would sail into a small bay or ‘dead end’ so to speak.
 ‘See that mountain’, James said, ‘we are going over it!’
 Now that put things in perspective.
 Hidden behind a concrete wall was our first lock.
 It’s 17:30 and the Crinan Canal lock keepers have finished for the day.
 We motor in, tie up between two concrete walls and wait for the gates to open the next morning.